 The FileBox object implements the standard Windows FileSelection Dialog Box.
 This is a "modal" object.
 When you create a FileBox with $\square WC$, it is initially invisible and the user cannot interact with it.
 To use it, you must execute $\square DQ$ with the name of the FileBox as its right argument.
 This causes the FileBox to be displayed.
 During the "local" $\square DQ$ the user may interact only with the FileBox, or with other applications.
-When the user terminates the operation (by pressing the "OK" or "Cancel" Buttons, or by closing the window) the "local" $\square DQ$ terminates, and the FileBox disappears.
+When the user terminates the operation (by pressing the "Save", "Open", or "Cancel" Buttons, or by closing the window) the "local" $\square DQ$ terminates, and the FileBox disappears.

 When the "local" DQ is terminated, the FileBox generates either an FileBoxOk(71) or FileBoxCancel(72) event.
-The former is generated when the user presses the "OK" button or closes the FileBox; the latter when the user presses the "Cancel" button.
+The former is generated when the user presses the "Save" or "Open" button; the latter when the user presses the "Cancel" button or closes the FileBox.